Nine killed, 10 injured in fresh violence in Manipur

 The Central government has constituted a peace committee in Manipur to facilitate a truce among various ethnic groups.
 The panel is headed by the state’s Governor Anusuiya Uikey and includes Chief Minister N Biren Singh, a few state ministers, MPs, MLAs, and leaders from various political parties.

-But groups representing both the Meitei and Kuki communities have said that they will not take part in the work of the peace committee, expressing a lack of faith in the leadership.
+But groups representing both the Meitei and Kuki communities have said that they will not take part in the work of the peace committee, expressing a lack of faith in it.